 All-in-all, we continued to fire on almost all cylinders in 2021, with like-for-like revenue and gross profit/net revenue up 52.4% and 43.7%, two-year simple stacks for gross profit/net revenue up 63% and three year up over 100%, the one feature we would have liked to improve on being the Operational EBITDA margin, which was impacted by the significant investment required to bed down our growth.
-Pro-forma revenue and gross profit/net revenue growth were 53.8% and 45.7% and a pro-forma operational EBITDA margin was 18.6%, after central costs.
-Strong performance is planned to continue into 2022, with budgets and plans targeting strong revenue, gross profit/net revenue growth and improving operational EBITDA margins returning to previous levels.
+Pro-forma revenue and gross profit/net revenue growth were 53.8% and 45.7% and a proforma operational EBITDA margin was 18.6%, after central costs.
+Strong performance is planned to continue into 2022, with budgets and plans targeting strong revenue, gross profit/net revenue growth and improving operational EBITDA margin and the three-year plan for 2022-24 aiming for a doubling of the group organically, excluding combinations and EBITDA margins returning to previous levels.
 January and February 2022 gross profit/net revenue growth was ahead of guidance.
-Mary Basterfield, our new Chief Financial Officer, who took over the role at January 3rd 2022, has had an immediate number of challenges to deal with, but has responded strongly, already adding new positions at the S Capital level in the financial control, treasury, risk and governance functions and in the Content practice.
+Mary Basterfield, our new Chief Financial Officer, who took over the role at January 3rd 2022, has had an immediate number of challenges to deal with, but has responded strongly, already adding new positions at the S4 Capital level in the financial control, treasury, risk and governance functions and in the Content practice.
 More resources will be added across all three practices in short order, so as to try to ensure that delays in producing our figures do not reoccur.